nobray2/startup/README.md

     * Leaderboard page
   * Websocket.
 Players can see the current number of players playing the same game mode as them in real time.
 The current in-game board leader will also be displayed.
   * Database.
 The leaderboard pages will pull from a database to show all time high scores.
 The "Play history" will also pull from a database to show recent activity for logged in users.
+  * Text.
+Used text to describe how to play the game in the about page.
+Text is really used all over.
+  * Images.
+  * Links.
+The login button will link the player to their profile page.
+Nav links for the different pages.
+Link to my github at bottom of every page.